LuaDlc/LuaDlc/README.md

 ### Hello, my name is Luana! 🌚
 ---
 #### Welcome to my profile!
-- 📱 Currently I study Java and Dart languages.
+- 📱 Currently I study  Dart language and Flutter.
 - 💻 I also have knowledge in web development with css, html and javascript.
 - 👩‍💻 Undergraduate student in Systems Analysis and Development.